We are not in network with HMO or state insurance plans.

 • fluctuations

-Canker sores hurt, but they usually go away on their own in one to two weeks without leaving any scars.
+Canker sores hurt, but they usually go away on their own within 1 to 2 weeks without leaving any scars.

 canker sores